kitsec-labs/kitsec-core/README.md

 ### 🧢 Interceptor

-Intercept requests to example.com and modify the response:
+Intercept requests to example.com and modify the response by right clicking on the button, and saving link as. then pasting it in the CLI.:

 `kitsec interceptor example.com`